NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Battlezoo Indigo Isles - Feats/Life of the Party.md

 * * *

 You refuse to even let death get in the way of your guests enjoyment and ruin your party.
 You administer a special drink or offer a rallying toast to an adjacent creature who has died while benefiting from [[Actions/Revel|Revel]] no more than 2 rounds ago.
-When you do, that creature is immediately returned to life with 1 Hit Point and becomes [[Conditions/Wounded|Wounded 1]].
+When you do, that creature is immediately returned to life with 1 Hit Point and becomes [[Wounded|Wounded 1]].

 *Source: *
 *OGL*